This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Variations

-Here are some quick ideas for changing up the flavor of your homemade protein granola bars.
+Here are some quick ideas for changing up the flavor of your low calorie granola bars.

-• Chopped Nuts: Swap half of the chocolate chips for some nuts or seeds.
+• Chopped Nuts: Swap half of the chocolate chips for some nuts or seeds like chia seeds, pumpkin seeds, walnuts or pecans.
 Chop them up so they mix into the granola mixture better.

 • Dried Fruit: Add raisins or cranberries instead of chocolate for a bit of fruitiness.